dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 # Design Task

-## Purpose
-To gain familiarity with Sketch, a powerful UI/UX design application, and to get your design chops warmed up before the beginning of the term!
+This task is to help you gain familiarity with Sketch, a powerful UI/UX design application, and to get your design chops warmed up before the beginning of the term!

 ## Before you begin
 1. Download a free trial of Sketch from: https://sketchapp.com.